koii-network/docs/koii/faq/faq.md

 ## Q: My task failed at: Start task/Upgrade task/accidentally close the Koii Node and lead to stake token gone, Where should I find them?

-Mostly can find out in your staking wallet. and then you can find back their lost tokens.
+Mostly can find out in your staking wallet.
+And then you can find back their lost tokens.
 ![stakewallet](./imageFaq/stakeWallet.png)

 ## Q: what's the suggest balance I should at lease have in staking wallket?